 Not every prospect is going to buy from you on Day 1, but that doesn’t mean you should overlook the importance of developing relationships and inching them closer to a sale.

-Start by asking your best customers why they decided to buy from you and let this guide the messages you create for your automated email series.
+But how did we even come up with the idea to “give away the farm?”
+Simple: We asked!
+Start by asking your best customers why they decided to buy from you, and let this guide the messages you create for your automated email series.